abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Yesterday and last night it was raining.
 This weekend it's expected to be over 100 degrees.
 It should be obvious to us that this is definitely uncertain!
-Ajahn Chah kept encouraging us to investigate the truth of uncertainty—that the nature of things is "not sure"—and to resist the inner voice that says, *Without a doubt, things are going to be like this, or like that.*
+Ajahn Chah kept encouraging us to investigate the truth of uncertainty---that the nature of things is "not sure"---and to resist the inner voice that says, *Without a doubt, things are going to be like this, or like that.*

 Of course, the external environment is only one source of uncertainty;
-there's the internal environment, as well—our moods, perceptions, thoughts, and feelings—and it's this internal environment that's most important to examine.
+there's the internal environment, as well---our moods, perceptions, thoughts, and feelings---and it's this internal environment that's most important to examine.
 Sometimes we may think, *My practice is going well*. *My practice is moving in the right direction.
 It's really a sure thing . . .*and then it changes.
 Other times we're feeling stuck in a